Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

 ### Update the system prompt

 The **sytem** section of a Prompty file specifies the "meta-prompt".
 This additional text is added to the user's actual question to provide the context necessary to answer accurately.
-With some Generative AI models like the GPT family, this is passed to a special "system prompt", which guides the AI model in its response to the but does not generate a response directly.
+With some Generative AI models like the GPT family, this is passed to a special "system prompt", which guides the AI model in its response to the question, but does not generate a response directly.

-You can use the **sytem** section to provide guidence on how the model should behave, and to provide information the model can use as context.
+You can use the **sytem** section to provide guidance on how the model should behave, and to provide information the model can use as context.

 Prompty constructs the meta-prompt from the inputs before passing it to the model.
 Parameters like ``{{firstName}}`` are replaced by the corresponding input.
 You can also use syntax like ``{{customer.firstName}}`` to extract named elements from objects.